 *intaglio on the border.

-Initials, signatures, annotations, technical descriptions and other elements both at the front and back of the original copy should be present in the duplicate.
-If you see any unusual markings or anything missing on your duplicate copy, then you should be wary.
+Initials, signatures, annotations, technical descriptions, and other elements both at the front and back of the original copy should be present in duplicate.
+If you see any unusual markings or anything missing on your duplicate text, then you should be wary.

 CHECK THE SERIAL NUMBER, DATES THE TITLE AND SEAL

 Something as nondescript as the date can be used to verify a title’s veracity so exercise meticulous care when it comes to checking these details.
 Serial numbers on original copies are printed in red while black on duplicates.
 Additionally, it should follow the serial numbers of the titles from the Registry of Deeds it came from it.
 Be cautious in checking the date, if the legal form of your claim was prepared ahead of when the form was printed or revised, then you should be suspicious.
 Title and Seal are likewise things to look out for; a duplicate copy should bear the words “OWNER’S DUPLICATE CERTIFICATE” on the left side as well as a red seal (That wouldn’t blot or stain when soaked) located at the lower left corner of the title.
 Title numbers should match the page number of the registration book.
 This can be found in the upper right corner of your title.